thirdweb-dev/typescript-sdk/docs/sdk.walletauthenticator.generate.md

 Promise&lt;string&gt;

-A authentication payload that can be used by the client to make authenticated requests
+A authentication token that can be used by the client to make authenticated requests

 ## Remarks